Lana-abdel/csc427-Project-3/README.md

 ### What you will find:
 - main.py: Our source code for T3, T4, and T5
     - Code description:
-      -  unigramTokens(...): Takes two parameters, the imbd62.txt file and the name of the train file.
+      -  unigramTokens(...): Takes two parameters, the imdb62.txt file and the name of the training file.
 It calculates the Add-1 unigram probabilities.
 Satisfies T3.
       -  AllTokens(...): Takes the name of the test folder as a parameter.
 For the test file under consideration, it will compute the geometric mean of the unigram probabilities for a candidate author for all the tokens in the test file.
 Higher scores indicate stronger system belief in authorship.
 Satisfies T4.
       -  Singleton(...): Takes the name of the test directory as a parameter.
 Computes the geometric mean of the unigram probabilities for a candidate author for only the distinct tokens that occur exactly one and only one single time in the test file.
 Satisfies T4.
       -  rankList(...):  Takes two arguments, a nested dictionary with an author of a test file as the outer key and the author of a train file as the inner key.
 Ranks each author in the training set by likelihood that they wrote the passed test file, from highest to lowest geometric mean.